duxprime/directory-browser/README.md

 # Directory Browser
 The directory browser projects consist of source code for both a client and server.
-Both can be installed and run using the supplied `start.sh` bash script.
+Both can be installed and run from the root using `npm run start` or using the supplied `start.sh` bash script.

 ## Server
 The server is written in TypeScript and Node using the NestJs framework.
 To manually install and run: